-One of life’s great tragedies is that our pets can be torn from us way to soon.
+One of life’s great tragedies is that our pets can be torn from us way too soon.
 Many a child’s first loss is a beloved pet.
 How that child responds to that event can set up a pattern of dealing with loss for the rest of their life.
-For many the first time death touches us is when a beloved pet passes away.
+For many, the first time death touches us is when a beloved pet passes away.

 That person you loved and had children with, may not be in your life now, but there was something that led you to make a child with them.
 If only we could hold that memory of our child’s parent fast, separate it from the ex we are now rid of, we might find some of that unconditional love that our pets display.